Viral Video: Teens Flee As Young Black Bear Strolls Through Twin Cities Neighborhood

-MINNEAPOLIS (WCCO) — Centerville’s Cottonwood Court looked more like Pooh Corner last week, when a young black bear out for a stroll gave some teenagers quite a scare.
+MINNEAPOLIS (WCCO) — Centerville’s Cottonwood Court, a neighborhood in suburban Minnesota, looked more like Pooh Corner last week.
+A young black bear out for a stroll gave some teenagers quite a scare.

 “We wanted money, so we decided to go pull some weeds and we’re just pulling some weeds, just talking, listening to some music, turn our heads and it’s just a black lab,” Nelson said.